tmssd/kb/docs/Dev/Soft/Vim/index.md

 ##### Buffers

+A buffer is the in-memory text of a file.

 + ++ctrl+"^"++ - switch between two last buffers
 + `:ls` - list all open buffers; focused buffer named with `%a`
 + `:bp` / `:bn` / `:b#` / `:b{N}` / `:b {Name}` - switch to previous / next/ alternate(heretofore opened) / {N}'s(as shown by `:ls`) / {Name}(as shown by `:ls`) buffer